nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

 As a proof of concept of the Docker integration with Nextflow you can try out the pipeline example at this [link](https://github.com/nextflow-io/examples/blob/master/blast-parallel.nf).

-It splits a protein sequences' FASTA file in chunks of *n* entries, executes a BLAST query for each of them, then extracts the top 10 matching sequences and finally aligns the results with the T-Coffee multiple sequence aligner.
+It splits a protein sequences multi FASTA file into chunks of *n* entries, executes a BLAST query for each of them, then extracts the top 10 matching sequences and finally aligns the results with the T-Coffee multiple sequence aligner.

-In a common scenario you would need to install and configure the tools required by this
+In a common scenario you generally need to install and configure the tools required by this
 script: BLAST and T-Coffee.
 Moreover you should provide a formatted protein database in order to execute the BLAST search.

 By using  Docker with Nextflow you only need to have the Docker engine installed in your computer and a Java VM.
-In order to try this example out follow these steps:
+In order to try this example out, follow these steps:

 Install the latest version of Nextflow by entering the following command in your shell terminal: